meejah/txtorcon/docs/index.rst

 -----------------

-These are the lowest-level documents, directly from the doc-strings in the code; if you're just getting started with txtorcon, the "narrative" docs starting with :ref:`introduction` and :ref:`walkthrough` are probably a better place to start.
+These are the lowest-level documents, directly from the doc-strings in the code; if you're just getting started with txtorcon the ":ref:`programming_guide`" is a better place to start.

 .. toctree::
    :maxdepth: 3